How it works

 Run from code

-Trigger and monitor cached workflows from your own code.
+Trigger and monitor cached agents from your own code.